Bobby Witt Jr. Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.6 K/9, which ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 15th in the league.

-- The Cardinals' 4.27 team ERA ranks 16th among all MLB pitching staffs.
+- The Cardinals' 4.32 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to allow 56 home runs (one per game), the ninth-fewest in the league.
+- Cardinals pitchers combine to give up the 10th-fewest home runs in baseball (58 total, one per game).

-- Wainwright (2-0 with a 6.33 ERA and 10 strikeouts in 21 1/3 innings pitched) makes the start for the Cardinals, his fifth of the season.
+- Mikolas makes the start for the Cardinals, his 12th of the season.
+He is 3-1 with a 4.23 ERA and 48 strikeouts in 61 2/3 innings pitched.

-- The righty last appeared on Tuesday against the Cincinnati Reds, when he went 5 2/3 innings, allowing five earned runs while giving up eight hits.
+- In his last appearance on Thursday, the right-hander tossed seven scoreless innings against the Cincinnati Reds while surrendering five hits.

-- In four games this season, the 41-year-old has amassed an ERA of 6.33, with 4.2 strikeouts per nine innings.
-Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.